SweepsKings Logo

 Where Are Sweepstakes Casinos Legal?

-In a bid to avoid unwanted attention from the authorities, many sweepstakes casinos like McLuck don’t operate in Alabama, West Virginia, Maryland, Montana, Nevada, and Kentucky.
-There are also restrictions when it comes to prizes in Florida and New York.
-In both of these states, the max prize you can win at sweepstakes casinos is $5,000.
+Notably, there are also restrictions regarding prizes in Florida and New York.
+In both of these states, the maximum prize you can win at sweepstakes casinos is $5,000.
 Any prize won above $5,000 is considered void.

 To legally play at a sweepstakes casino, you must be 18 years or older and reside in a legal state.
 However, check the site’s terms and conditions, as some operators like Stake.us, Chumba, and LuckyLand Slots only accept players who are 21+.
 Social casinos do conduct KYC (Know Your Customer) checks and will request your ID and documents showing proof of address.

-Alrighty, now that you understand the basic legal situation surrounding sweepstakes casinos, join me as I take you deeper into the world of sweepstakes regulations and demystify the industry.
+Alrighty – now that you understand the basic legal situation surrounding sweepstakes casinos, join me as I take you deeper into the world of sweepstakes regulations and demystify the industry.
 I will explain exactly how sweepstakes casinos can operate legally and show you the best sites to win cash prizes in the US!

 SweepsKings treats readers like royalty.
 Our team works around-the-clock to source you with honest and in-depth information on sweepstakes casinos.
 Our reviews, guides, bonuses, and coverage are based on hands-on testing and 100+ years of combined industry experience.